-Throughout the initial years, it was impossible to ignore our child’s insensitive utterances and behaviors, which caused immense anxiety in everyone, and rocking our core family relationships.
+Throughout the initial years, it was impossible to ignore our child’s insensitive utterances and behaviors, which caused immense anxiety in everyone and rocked our core family relationships.
 The home atmosphere was stressful and suffocating.
 It was difficult to know when and what would trigger an ‘episode’ and how long it would take for our child to calm down.
 As my child’s illness was the main focus for me, I had no control over my time or the trajectory of my life.
-At times I felt resentful because although others helped where they could, they carried on with their life pursuits, whereas I stopped many things to dedicate my whole self to care for our child, and maintain some sense of emotional stability in the home.
+At times, I felt resentful because although others helped where they could, they carried on with their life pursuits; I stopped many things to dedicate my whole self to care for our child and maintain some sense of emotional stability in the home.

 The knowledge gained supported us to remain objective about upsetting events, not take them personally, and always keep in the forefront of our mind the relationship of deep love shared between child-parent, child-others and the family as a whole.
 We realized that psychological issues are not just about the person who is ill but the environment, the relationships, the family culture, the societal narratives and more – all playing a part in the symptoms encountered by the child and the family.
-Importantly also, we familiarized ourselves with relevant medical jargon so that we could explain and discuss symptoms more coherently.
-This helped make our specialist appointments very productive and the medical language did not cause hindrance.
+We also familiarized ourselves with relevant medical jargon so that we could explain and discuss symptoms more coherently.
+This helped make our specialist appointments very productive, and the medical language did not cause hindrance.

 To cope with our own emotional turmoil, I was recommended individual therapy.
 I found an amazing therapist and the process was life changing!
 We also engaged in joint tele-psychiatry sessions with Dr. Beresin and our child, which helped us reflect on our old- fashioned and strict parenting style.
 Therapy made us realize that as parents we had been strict disciplinarians – never a good formula for parenting success!
 No matter how much love we showered on our children, it was laced with an authoritarian approach, and this did not bear good fruit.
 We learned that all humans need empathy, a non-judgmental approach and to be loved for who they are.

 We also engaged in family therapy sessions where all 6 of us met with Dr. Beresin.
 It took a few sessions before we managed to create a safe space to honestly talk about difficult emotions, which were never spoken about.
 In these discussions we openly acknowledge how hard it was for everyone, not just the ill person.
 Each child expressed his or her feelings and was heard and understood by my husband, the children and myself!
-Although it was a heart wrenching process, it was important for healing and learning that it is okay to have all types of conversation at home.
+Although it was a heart-wrenching process, it was important for healing and learning that it is okay to have all types of conversations at home.
 These discussions demonstrated how everyone in the system affects each other, and the help each of us needed for coping.
-In these meetings we worked through the challenges we faced and it facilitated the growth of our individual potentials.
+In these meetings, we worked through the challenges we faced, and this facilitated the growth of our individual potentials.